Increased danger at New Zealand volcano means bodies can't yet be recovered

 Grieving relatives of those killed by an eruption at a New Zealand volcano this week will have to wait for the bodies to be recovered because it's still too dangerous to step foot on the island, officials said Wednesday.

-Fourteen people are feared dead on White Island some 30 miles off the coast of New Zealand's North Island.
-They were among 47 tourists — nine from the United States — who were visiting the volcanic island when part of it exploded Monday in a hail of burning ash, steam and gas.
+Fourteen people are feared dead on White Island, some 30 miles off the coast of New Zealand's North Island.
+They were among 47 tourists — nine from the United States — who were visiting the island when the eruption Monday resulted in a hail of burning ash, steam and gas.

+Two young brothers were confirmed on Wednesday to have died from injuries sustained in the eruption.
+Matthew Hollander and Berend "Ben" Hollander died while being treated in the hospital, Knox Grammar School in Australia, where the boys were students, said in a statement.

+The boys' parents, Martin and Barbara Hollander, remain unaccounted for, the school said.

 Many survivors suffered severe burns and New Zealand officials said they have ordered 1,300 square feet of skin from the U.S. to help treat their wounds.